Wednesday, September 21, 2022

 I've not investigated the so-called 'Gaiety Girls' of the 1890s and 1900s.
 They're just on the cusp of my period of 'interest and expertise'.
 In the past, however, John Culme and others have investigated some of the more newsworthy damsels, so I have never been inspired to look into many of those shapely ladies who were more Victorian than Vocalists.
 But, today ...

-All I really knew about Miss M' Nulty was that she was (Irish-)American by birth, came to Britain with Henry Dixey's Adonis company in 1886, and thereafter had a twenty-year career as first as a beauty, then as a supporting players, culminating as a useful character actress.
+All I really knew about Miss M' Nulty was that she was (Irish-)American by birth, came to Britain with Henry Dixey's Adonis company in 1886, and thereafter had a twenty-year career as first as a beauty, then as a supporting player, culminating as a useful character actress.
 Simple?
 No.

 Miss M' Nulty is said to have been born in Boston.
 She filled in her marriage certificate as Mary McNulty.
 I suspect the M' Nulty is correct.
 That is, if it is real.
 I can find no record of her birth, parentage or early years.